 The requirements are quite similar for both the front and the back office processes because they share similar specifications; hence, the same configurations can be used.
 The RPA is highly flexible and, when used for both front and back-office processes, gives nothing less than the quality result.

 During testing, it is essential to look out for the following scripting standards:

-They are both applications, but while the thick client gets all the required attributes properties using the RPA tool, the thin clients do not get any attribute properties.
-An example of a thin client is the virtual environment while examples of the thick client are Internet Explorer, Calculator, and browser.
+They are both applications, but while the thick client gets all the required attribute properties using the RPA tool, the thin clients do not get any attribute properties.
+An example of a thin client is the virtual environment while examples of a thick client are Internet Explorer, Calculator, and browser.

 RPA cannot use experience in solving problems that arise.
 It follows the rules strictly, and even though it has done a one-off rule-based problem-solving task, if it encounters the same problem, it may not be able to fix it.
 All the information supplied must have a well-defined structure and must be electronic because the bots cannot interpret non-electronic information.